 This is done via curiosity, compassion and wisdom, taking the form of deep listening, open-ended questioning, mirroring, restating, clarifying and respectful confrontation among other approaches.
 It requires a willingness and ability to be present, vulnerable, courageous, non-judgmental and always, always involves the recognition that the person being coached has everything they need within them to move forward and deepen into whatever they are meant to be.

 While there are as many approaches as there are coaches, the best possible outcome can only be achieved by a combination of openness, trust and commitment on the part of both coachee and coach.
-The process also involves coaching skills and abilities that are less easily defined: knowledge, heart, and intuition among others, as well as the ability to follow the coachee rather than lead them, with the coach allowing themselves to be guided moment-to-moment as the journey unfolds.
-The best coaches develop a transcendent ability to tune into the deepest layers of the process and have a tremendous amount of authentic love, kindness, and compassion to share.
+The process also involves coaching skills and abilities that are less easily defined: heart, intuition and wisdom among others, as well as the ability to follow the coachee rather than lead them, with the coach allowing themselves to be guided moment-to-moment as the journey unfolds.
+The best coaches develop a transcendent ability to tune into the deepest layers of the process and have a tremendous amount of kindness, compassion, and empathy.

-Coaching is not consulting, it’s not mentoring, it’s not teaching, it’s not giving advice, and it’s not therapy, though elements of all of these are occasionally used by a skilful coach when applicable, a pinch of spice added here and there to support the coachee’s own insights, drive, and growth
+Coaching is not consulting, it’s not mentoring, it’s not teaching, it’s not giving advice, and it’s not therapy, though elements of all of these are occasionally used by a skillful coach when applicable, a pinch of spice added here and there to support the coachee’s own insights, drive, and growth.

 Anyone and everyone can benefit from coaching, as again, at a fundamental level, its just people helping people.
 Every single human being on this planet can benefit from having an extra ally in their life that wants the best for them and is skilled at passing on the tools and techniques they require to grow towards self-actualization as swiftly and enjoyably as possible.